Consensys/infura-sdk/README.md

-# Infura NFT SDK
+# Infura NFT SDK - TypeScript

-The Infura NFT SDK is a JavaScript library that wraps REST calls to Ethereum nodes.
+The Infura NFT SDK is a TypeScript library that wraps REST calls to Ethereum nodes.

 The library allows you to deploy and call methods on common Ethereum smart-contract definitions through Infura without the developer overhead of learning Solidity, compiling code, importing ABI’s, etc.